-Miscellaneous portfolio contributes 17% to the overall business and includes Engineering; Bonds; Terrorism; Bankers Blanket Bond; and Travel business, among others.
-The portfolio increased by 20% overall during the year.
-The combined underwriting profit of the portfolio reached PKR 17 million as compared to Loss of PKR 1 million in 2022.
+Miscellaneous portfolio contributes 17% to the overall business and includes Engineering; Bonds; Terrorism; Bankers Blanket Bond; and Travel business lines, among others.
+The portfolio increased by 34% during the year.
+The combined underwriting profit of the portfolio has reached PKR 154 million (2022: PKR 17 million).